 Most listings are in the $40's per square foot per year.
-The French Quarter submarket is seeing a an increase in rates.
-In the last 3 months, the median rate rose $20 per sqft per year.
-That's a 68% rise in rent.
+The French Quarter submarket is experiencing a decrease in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 3% decline in rent.

-In the last 90 days, 11 listings have been posted online, which means listings most likley are leasing quickly.
+In the last 90 days, 11 listings have been listed, which means spaces are probably going fast.
 You'll want to be prepared to make an offer immediately.
-About 91% of the listings in the French Quarter are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 36% of the available leases in the French Quarter are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,570 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are close to 3 floors.
+The standard measurement for office space in this area is around 2,000 sqft.
+Most properties in this region are close to 2 floors.
 Most buildings in this market were built in 1900 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Real estate is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst French Quarter residents.
+A large portion of this area is residential, but there's plenty of office_space.
+Real estate is the dominant industry in this region.
+Commute by car is the most popular way to get to work amongst French Quarter folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.